-a prohibition from teaching check; further checks on people who have lived or worked UK a check of professional qualifications, where require a check to establish the person's right to work in the Kingdom. red; and ne United Has confirmation of these checks been added to the host school Single Central Record on the agency tab?
-21 Is there a Designated First Aid Officer and suitable equipment available?
-Y/N Qualified First Aiders identified Recording system for accidents including informing host school and home Historical or current RIDDOR investigations Evidence of full first aid kit 22 Has confirmation been received from the provider that a representative will attend or contribute to multi-agency meetings (e.g. Child protection conferences and core group) when necessary?
-Y/N Action Pl If 'no' is ar information nswered to any of the questions in Part 2 an action plan mu ist be formulated to obtain Action refo ference Area for improvement Inter nded action
+• a prohibition from teaching check; further checks on people who have lived or v worked outside the UK • required; and required rk in the United Kingdom. host selecal Cincle onfirmation of these checks been added to the Il Record on the agency tab? e nost school single 21 e a Designated First Aid Officer and suitable oble?
+Y/N equipment - Qualified First Aiders identified - Recording system for accidents including infand home forming host school - Historical or current RIDDOR investigations 22 - Has co Evidence of full first aid kit onfirmation been received from the provider to that a repres entative will attend or contribute to multi-age ency meetings (e.g. protection conferences and core group) when necessary?
+Y/N Action If 'no' is a information d to any of the questions in Part 2 an action p lan must be formulated to obtain Action ref ference Area for improvement Intended action number.

-Signed by host school Date Signed by Alternative Provision Date
+igned by host school Date igned by Alternative Provision Date